Hubert Hurkacz: Early life and background

-Hurkacz was born on 11 February 1997 to Zofia Maliszewska-Hurkacz and Krzysztof Hurkacz in Wrocław, Poland as the first of two children.
+Hurkacz was born on 11 February 1997 to Zofia Maliszewska-Hurkacz and Krzysztof Hurkacz in Wrocław, Poland, as the first of two children.
 His younger sister, Nika, is ten years younger and also plays tennis.
 Hurkacz grew up in a family with athletic prowess.
-His mother was a junior tennis champion in Poland and one of his uncles, Tomasz Maliszewski, played tennis professionally.
+His mother was a junior tennis champion in Poland, and one of his uncles, Tomasz Maliszewski, played tennis professionally.
 His grandfather was also a volleyball player at an international level.
 When asked whether his family's history shaped him to become the athlete he became, Hurkacz replied, "The [sporting] genes, the motivation in the family, the love for the sport.
 I think they have helped me a lot."

 Hurkacz began playing tennis at the age of five after his mother introduced him to the sport as she practiced.
 His mother and father were his first teachers but he later enrolled in classes and started playing more consistently.
 He later became interested in professional tennis after watching Roger Federer on television.
 He has stated that if tennis was not his future, he would have pursued either basketball or motor racing, or he would continue his education.
 By 2014, Hurkacz had established himself as a member of the group of the most talented young Polish tennis players at the time, alongside Kamil Majchrzak and Jan Zieliński.

 Career

-2018: Grand Slam and Next Generation ATP Finals matches
+2018: First major match wins and Next Generation ATP Finals

 Hurkacz played in the main draw at the French Open and defeated Tennys Sandgren in the first round.
 This marked his first victory at a Grand Slam and at any ATP main-draw event.
 He lost in the second round to third seed Marin Čilić in four sets.

 In August, Hurkacz made his US Open debut.
 He began as the sixth seed in the qualifying draw and reached his third consecutive Grand Slam main draw as a qualifier, beating John-Patrick Smith, Egor Gerasimov and Pedro Martínez Portero (all in straight sets) to enter into the first round.
 There, he faced Stefano Travaglia who, like many others, fell victim to the extreme heat and retired.
 In the second round, Hurkacz lost to 2014 US Open champion Čilić in their second meeting.

-In November, Hurkacz played at the 2018 Next Generation ATP Finals held in Milan, where he won against Jaume Munar but lost to Frances Tiafoe and Stefanos Tsitsipas.
-At the end of the season, Hurkacz received a nomination for the ATP Newcomer of the Year Award.
+In November, Hurkacz played at the NextGen Finals in Milan where he defeated Jaume Munar but lost to Frances Tiafoe and Stefanos Tsitsipas.
+At the end of the season he received a nomination for the ATP Newcomer of the Year Award.